Chrysler PT Cruiser 2001-2010: powertrain, problems, pros and cons, maintenance tips

 2006 Chrysler PT Cruiser 2006 Chrysler PT Cruiser (Photo: Chrysler)

-Inside, the PT Cruiser looks like no other car.
-The 2001-2005 models had a center console designed in a similar fashion to many other Chrysler cars, while the 2006 and later models got a retro-styled dashboard with the old-fashioned instruments and a signature clock at the top of the center console.
-The upright driver position gives a good view of the road ahead, but the thick rear pillars reduce rear visibility.
+The upright driver position gives a good view of the road ahead, but thick rear pillars reduce rear visibility.
 Rear seats can be folded forward or removed completely giving the PT Cruiser plenty of cargo space.
 Initially, the PT Cruiser was available only as a five-door wagon.
 A two-door convertible was added for 2005, but discontinued after 2008.

 A bad camshaft sensors could cause the code P0340 as well as some driveability issues, including stalling.
 The crankshaft position sensor must be checked too as it also can cause the same issue.